-212. Examples of expenditure which is exempt from the tax include:
+206. Examples of expenditure which is exempt from VAT include:

 - a.
-Insurance premiums - b.
-Bank charges - c.
-Rent of chambers and other accommodation for professional purposes (unless your landlord has exercised their option to charge VAT at the standard rate), and - d.
-Bar Council, Circuit, Specialist Bar Association and other professional Association subscriptions.

-213. Examples of zero rated expenditure include:

-- a.
-Books and other publications

-- b.
-Newspapers / Magazines, and

-- c.
-Travel by public transport.

-214. Examples of expenditure outside the scope of the tax altogether include:

-- a.
-Wages and National Insurance of the barrister's employees - b.
-Council Tax - c.
-Payments for services or goods from non-registered persons, and - d.
+Insurance premiums. - b.
+Bank charges. - c.
+Rent of chambers and other accommodation for professional purposes (unless the landlord has exercised their option to charge VAT at the standard rate). - d.
+Bar Council, Circuit, Specialist Bar Association and other professional Association subscriptions. - 207.
+Examples of zero rated expenditure include: - a.
+Books and other publications including from 1 May2020 certain e-books. - b.
+Newspapers / Magazines. - c.
+Travel by public transport. - 208.
+Examples of expenditure outside the scope of the tax altogether include: - a.
+Wages and National Insurance of the barrister's employees. - b.
+Council Tax. - c.
+Payments for services or goods from non-registered persons. - d.
 Parking fines.